- Get Started!

-To set the primary domain for your blog, navigate to Store → Domains in your admin sidebar, select the radio button beside the domain you wish to set as primary, and then click the “Update Primary Domain” button at the bottom of the list to save the change.
+To set the primary domain for your site, navigate to Store → My Domains in your admin sidebar, select the radio button beside the domain you wish to set as primary, and then click the “Update Primary Domain” button at the bottom of the list to save the change.
 The change should occur immediately, though for very recently purchased domain names, there is sometimes a delay of a few hours between the purchase of the domain and its availability.

 Important Notes Before Upgrading

 - Same Terms of Service: The Domain Mapping Upgrade does not permit the use of any kind of prohibited code or upload additional themes or plugins.
-With the upgrade, your blog will still be hosted here at WordPress.com, which means that you will not have FTP access to your files and you will still be required to abide by our Terms of Service.
+With the upgrade, your site will still be hosted here at WordPress.com, which means that you will not have FTP access to your files and you will still be required to abide by our Terms of Service.

-- New URLs: If you add domain mapping to an existing blog with posts, their URL’s will change.
+- New URLs: If you add domain mapping to an existing site with posts, their URL’s will change.
 We’ll redirect any visitors looking for the old URL’s over to the new ones, so none of your visitors will get lost out there on the internet, but other services won’t always understand that the old links and the new links point to the “same” place.
 For example, Tweet counter widgets work based on particular URL’s, so old posts’ counts will be reset to 0.
 Once you make the change, future posts will not be affected.